v2.0.0 — Now available

 Core vs TDD at a glance

 TDD builds on Core.
 Everything in Core is also in TDD — the TDD column shows what it adds.
+The -html suffix is orthogonal: same workflow, the only thing it changes is the output format from markdown to rich HTML.

 Feature Core TDD